mydataglobal/bylaws/README.md

 ## 1.4 Language Policy

-The Association is obliged to maintain up-to-date English-language versions of bylaws and meeting minutes of board meetings, general meetings and extraordinary general meetings of the Association.
+The Association is obliged to maintain up-to-date English-language versions of bylaws and meeting minutes of board meetings, general meetings and extraordinary general meetings.

 # ARTICLE 2 – Purpose and Means